OneMoreJson/LearningHTMLandCSS/README.md

 Started this Udemy course on “The Complete 2021 Web Development Bootcamp” to refresh some of the things I learned a few months ago.
 I am currently in Section 02.
 Yes, this is a little boring due to be pretty entry level stuff.
 However, I feel like it is good to refresh my brain on some of this stuff.
 Ninety-nine percent is just plain awful.
 However, the one percent that does come across to emphasize something I might have forgotten is very impactful.

+#### 2100 || Delete Section 15

+GH gave me a warning about the files in Section 15 were either corrupted or something else very bad.
+I deleted the section since I can't figure out the problem as of right now.
+I wouldn't want someone to pull bad code (Not that anyone is really goiing to do that, LOL).

 -----------------------------------------------------------------------------

 ## 2021 09 04 0500 || More Updates